joshbegley/nyt-latest/previous.md

 `The club took the decision to retire the shirt number after consultation this week with Jota's wife Rute and other family members.`\
 https://nytimes.com/athletic/6475885/2025/07/11/diogo-jota-liverpool-20-shirt-retired/

-**Fear, relief and why Howe wanted him â Inside Anthony Elanga's Newcastle transfer they feared might never happen**\
+**Fear, relief and why Howe wanted him – Inside Anthony Elanga's Newcastle transfer they feared might never happen**\
 `What Eddie Howe likes most about Anthony Elanga, how close the deal came to collapsing and what Newcastle and Forest plan to do next`\
 https://nytimes.com/athletic/6480920/2025/07/11/newcastle-transfer-elanga-howe-inside-read/